 R.C.
-2921.42(A)(1), a felony provision, states that a public official shall not knowingly authorize or employ the authority or influence of his office to secure authorization of any public contract in which he has an interest.
-This provision would prohibit you, as a county council member, from voting upon, discussing, or otherwise using your authority or influence to secure, any allocation of county funds to UCI.
-You would be prohibited, for example, from recommending UCI to any county agency or any other public agency with which you are connected (such as CAC), or from using your position to set forth competitive bidding or RFP requirements if UCI is likely to respond to the invitation or RFP.
-You would be prohibited from discussing contract matters related to UCI with any county officials or employees, including the County Executive.
+2921.42(A)(1), a felony provision of the law, states that a public official shall not knowingly authorize or employ the authority or influence of his office to secure authorization of any public contract in which he has an interest.
+This provision would prohibit you, as a county council member, from voting upon, discussing, or otherwise using your authority or influence to secure, any allocation of county funds to the program.
+You would be prohibited, for example, from recommending the program to any county agency.
+You would be prohibited from discussing contract matters related to the program with any county officials or employees, including the County Executive.

 R.C.
 102.03(D) would prohibit you from using or authorizing the use of the authority or influence of your office to secure anything of value if the thing of value is of such a character as to manifest a substantial and improper influence upon you with respect to your duties.

 R.C.
 102.03(E) would prohibit you from soliciting anything of value if the thing of value is of such a character as to manifest a substantial and improper influence upon you with respect to your duties.
-R.C.
-102.03(E) would prohibit you from soliciting anything of value if the thing of value is of such a character as to manifest a substantial and improper influence upon you with respect to your duties.
 The Ethics Commission has determined that R.C.
 102.03(D) and (E) prohibit a public official from participating in any matter that would provide a benefit to an organization that he serves in a fiduciary capacity and from soliciting any benefit to an organization he serves in a fiduciary capacity.
 See Adv.
 Ops.
 No. 89-005, 90-012, and 92-004.

-In the situation you have described, the funding that UCI receives from the county and CAC is a thing of value.
-Because you serve as the President of UCI, the funding that UCI receives from the county could manifest a substantial and improper influence upon you in matters before the county council involving UCI.
+In the situation you have described, the funding that the program receives from the county is a thing of value.
+Because you serve as the director of the program, the grant that the program receives from the county could manifest a substantial and improper influence upon you in matters before the county council involving the program.
 Adv.
 Op.
 No. 87-006.

 Therefore, R.C.
-102.03(D) and (E) would prohibit you from participating in matters before county council that affect the interests of UCI.
+102.03(D) and (E) would prohibit you from participating in matters before county council that affect the interests of the program.
 You would be prohibited from participating in council votes or discussion, and any other formal action by council, involving these matters.
-In addition, you are prohibited from participating in such matters informally by discussing them with other council members and engaging in formal or informal lobbying on behalf of UCI.
-For example, you would be prohibited from participating if the county council were to be discussing terms or requirements for an RFP or competitive bid for police services.
-You would be prohibited from discussing matters related to UCI with any county officials or employees, including the County Executive.
+In addition, you are prohibited from participating in such matters informally by discussing them with other council members and engaging in formal or informal lobbying on behalf of the program.
+You would be prohibited from discussing matters related to the program with any county officials or employees, including the County Executive.